nopol10/nekocap/README.md

    1. License information of utilized packages will be in \*.licenses.txt next to the output javascript

+### Creating a Firefox extension build

+1. Copy the contents of `.env.sample` to `.env.prod` and fill in the details.
+   1. Add `PRODUCTION=1` to the end of the file.
+1. Run `npm run build` to build both the extension and the website
+   - Run `npm run build:ext:firefox` to build just the extension
+1. The output will be `dist/extension`

 ### If you want to build the NekoCap website Docker image

 1. Follow step 1 in [Creating a production build](#creating-a-production-build)